Skip to main content

 (a) Apportionment of permanent disability shall be based on causation. (b) A physician who prepares a report addressing the issue of permanent disability due to a claimed industrial injury shall address in that report the issue of causation of the permanent disability. (c) In order for a physician's report to be considered complete on the issue of permanent disability, the report must include an apportionment determination.
 A physician shall make an apportionment determination by finding what approximate percentage of the permanent disability was caused by the direct result of injury arising out of and occurring in the course of employment and what approximate percentage of the permanent disability was caused by other factors both before and subsequent to the industrial injury, including prior industrial injuries.

-What does California Labor Code §4663 actually allow?
+What does Labor Code 4663 actually allow?

-What is the §4663 California substantial-medical-evidence standard?
+What is the substantial-medical-evidence standard for apportionment?

 Injured at work?
 Call (661) 273-1780